astorije/cryptic/README.md

 ## Compatibility

-This script has been tested on Ubuntu 13.10.
+This script has been successfully tested on Ubuntu 14.04 LTS and 13.10.

-LVM and full disk encryption were introduced in the standard installer since Ubuntu 12.10 so the script *should* work there too, though without any guarantee.
+LVM and full disk encryption were introduced in the standard installer since Ubuntu 12.10 so the script *should* work with releases made after that, though without any guarantee.
 This script might also not work with further releases of Ubuntu.
-Please create issues if you encounter any incompatibility.
+Please create bug reports if you encounter any compatibility issue.

 [1]: http://en.wikipedia.org/wiki/Disk_encryption
 [2]: http://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)